What will I study?

 Exams usually take place at the end of April/beginning of May.

 - Break for three-week spring holiday

 - Then your exam period begins

 Your precise exam date will be made available nearer the time.

-If you’re unable to sit the exam during the spring exam period, you’ll have a further opportunity to take it during our summer resit exam period in June/July.
+If you’re unable to sit the exam during the spring exam period, you can take it during our resit period at the end of June/start of July.